Paul-Borisov/CI-CD-templates-for-azure-app-services/README.md

-# Useful CI / CD templates to deploy Next.js and .NET Core applications to Azure App Services from Azure DevOps pipelines and Github actions
+# Useful CI/CD templates to deploy Next.js and .NET Core applications to Azure App Services from Azure DevOps pipelines and Github actions

 ## Overview